A quick take on Health Reimbursement Arrangements

 It works together with other health accounts

-An H R A can be paired with a Healthcare Flexible Spending Account (FSA).
+An HRA can be paired with a Healthcare Flexible Spending Account (FSA).
 Qualified expenses are automatically paid from the FSA first, up to the available balance.
-Then, funds from the H R A are used for any qualifying medical expenses.
-Learn about the differences here
+Then, funds from the HRA are used for any qualifying medical expenses.
+Learn about how health and benefit accounts compare.

 Pay for out-of-pocket expenses

-You can use an H R A to reimburse yourself for many common health care expenses, including over the counter items.
-Check out what expenses are qualified for payment by an H R A here.
+You can use an HRA to reimburse yourself for many common health care expenses, including over the counter items.
+Check out what expenses are covered by an HRA.